php-dev-br/laravel-doc-pt-br/routing.md

         // ...
     })->whereIn('category', ['movie', 'song', 'painting']);

 If the incoming request does not match the route pattern constraints, a 404 HTTP response will be returned.

 <a name="parameters-global-constraints"></a>

 #### Global Constraints

 If you would like a route parameter to always be constrained by a given regular expression, you may use the `pattern` method.
-You should define these patterns in the `boot` method of your application's `App\Providers\AppServiceProvider` class:
+You should define these patterns in the `boot` method of your `App\Providers\RouteServiceProvider` class:

-    use Illuminate\Support\Facades\Route;

     /**
-     * Bootstrap any application services.
+     * Define your route model bindings, pattern filters, etc.
      */
     public function boot(): void
     {
         Route::pattern('id', '[0-9]+');
     }

 Once the pattern has been defined, it is automatically applied to all routes using that parameter name:

     Route::get('/user/{id}', function (string $id) {
         // Only executed if {id} is numeric...
     });

 <a name="parameters-encoded-forward-slashes"></a>

 #### Encoded Forward Slashes

 The Laravel routing component allows all characters except `/` to be present within route parameter values.
 You must explicitly allow `/` to be part of your placeholder using a `where` condition regular expression:

     Route::get('/search/{search}', function (string $search) {
         return $search;